philipturner/MM4/README.md

 - Link the OpenMM issue explaining the exact bottlenecks, to the README note about performance.
 - Remove the part of the README discussing DLLs on Windows
-- Migrate this entire bullet list to the MM4 branch and check it off there
 - Update the Swift package to use the latest version of swift-atomics

 # MM4